vlada270/VladaVoronina_CSC_51074_EP/TD3/ReadMe.md

 }
 ```

-This function should return a `vector` of 2 Bézier curves, each represented by a `MatrixXd`.
+This function should return a `std::vector` containing 2 Bézier curves, each represented by a `MatrixXd`.

 **Remark**: The function should compute the two Bézier curves using a recursive approach.

 For a cubic Bézier curve, you will obtain 2 curves, each with fewer control points than the input curve.
 The subdivided Bézier curves must be returned in a vector.
-If the control polygon has 4 points, the function should return a vector of size 2.
-Each vector contains a 2x4 matrix.
+If the control polygon has 4 points, the function should return a vector of size 2 containing 2 matrices with 4 rows.

 ---
 ![Task3](../imgs/TD3-Task3-subdivision.png)